-It’s short, casual, conversational, and instantly drives home the intent of the site – to keep its users up-to-date with what’s currently happening all over the world.
+It's short, casual, conversational, and instantly drives home the site's intent – to keep its users up-to-date with what's currently happening all over the world

 This kind of copy is best suited to formats like case studies, advertorials, blog posts, and sales pages.
 If you're selling a complicated product or service, or something that's on the more expensive side, you will probably need more words to convince people that what you're selling is worth buying.

-The page begins by discussing the aim of Skillcrush’s Blueprint programs and why they are beneficial.
+The page begins by discussing the aim of Skillcrush's Blueprint programs and why they are beneficial.
 As you scroll down, it presents each program you can apply for and what they involve.
-After that there is a testimonial from the CEO, discussing why she launched Skillcrush and what she has achieved in the time since.
+After that, there is a testimonial from the CEO, discussing why she launched Skillcrush and what she has achieved since.

-The page then discusses how Skillcrush works and included features, before swinging back to why you should enroll in their programs, emphasizing why you should “invest in yourself."
+The page then discusses how Skillcrush works and includes features, before swinging back to why you should enroll in their programs, emphasizing why you should "invest in yourself."

-Long copy affords you the chance to position your brand as a leading voice and to share your expertise with your customers.
+Long copy lets you position your brand as a leading voice and share your expertise with your customers.
 Just be sure that this is what they want.

 The staccato style of copy features deliberately short sentences that get straight to the point.
 This kind of copy features no excess information or unnecessary fluff, and can sometimes be as short as one word.
 This style of writing is ideal for focusing the reader on your main message.
 Take this Spotify Premium ad as an example: